silverstripe/gha-ci/README.md

 Dynamically generate a matrix using feature detection.
 If disabled, jobs must be defined using the extra_jobs input.
 Default is true, disable with:
 `dynamic_matrix: false`

+##### Documentation linting
+Runs linting against documentation using [silverstripe/documentation-lint](https://github.com/silverstripe/documentation-lint/) if the `.doclintrc` config file is available.
+Default is true, disable with:
+`doclinting: false`

 ##### PHPUnit tests
 Runs PHPunit if the `phpunit.xml` or `phpunit.xml.dist` config file is available.
 Default is true, disable PHPunit tests with:
 `phpunit: false`